 In May 2020, I decided to change the name of the blog to Mister Bump, which is still a reference to the stroke, but hopefully more subtle as I don’t feel I need to have as strong a link any more.

 On my own name, it’s not a big thing, but I’d prefer to be anonymous.
 I took counsel from other bloggers on this when I started blogging, and the general feeling was that when you write a blog where your identity is known, some subjects are off-limits for fear of offending people.

 To an extent, these subjects are still off-limits – my real-life friends and family know about the blog and might read it, so there is always (and will always be) an element of self-censorship here.
 But I need to strike a balance between this, and recounting life’s events.

 For the same reason, I guard my exact location.
 My nearest city is Salisbury, U.K., which will get you close enough to me and will provide a where in the world context.

 I describe my exact location (omitting the names) is a little more detail here.

-Having said that, I do other things on the internet, so an industrious person could probably soon find out my name and address.
+Having said that, I do other things on the internet, so an industrious person could probably soon find out my name and where I live.
 If you do, please keep it to yourself.
-Or do me a favour by sending an email to this blog – it’ll get to me – telling me how you found out, just so I can perhaps close the loophole.
+Or do me a favour by contacting this blog and telling me how you found out, just so I can perhaps close the loophole.
 Although there are a couple of deliberate loopholes…